emailjs/emailjs-imap-client/README.md

 ### Store Command

-Browserbox also allows direct access to the STORE command, but please use `setFlags()` for convenience.
+The client also allows direct access to the STORE command, but please use `setFlags()` for convenience.
 Anyway, store flags or labels with `store(path, sequence, action, flags[, options])`.

 Where